2 Kings 7 – God’s Miraculous Provision for Samaria

 a.
 They went into one tent and ate and drank: Of course they did.
 After the long period of famine, this was the answer to every hope and prayer they had.

 b.
-And went and hid it: They knew that their discovery of the camp could not remain secret forever, so they hid some of the valuables so they could profit by them even when the camp was discovered by others.
+And went and hid it: They knew that their discovery of the camp could not remain secret forever.
+They hid some of the valuables so they could profit by them even when the camp was discovered by others.

 i.
 “If the only result of our religion is the comfort of our poor little souls, if the beginning and the end of piety is contained within one’s self, why, it is a strange thing to be in connection with the unselfish Jesus, and to be the fruit of his gracious Spirit.
 Surely, Jesus did not come to save us that we might live unto ourselves.
 He came to save us from selfishness.”
 (Spurgeon)